brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 # Files in the AD-AdminTools Folder

-## Prerequisite:
+## 🛠️ Prerequisites

-To effectively utilize the scripts in this folder, it's essential to have the ability to run `PowerShell scripts (.PS1)` that incorporate the `Import-Module ActiveDirectory` command, especially on Windows 10 workstations.
-Installation of the `Remote Server Administration Tools (RSAT)` is required for this purpose.
+To effectively utilize the scripts in this folder, it's essential to have the ability to run **PowerShell scripts (.PS1)** that incorporate the `Import-Module ActiveDirectory` command, especially on Windows 10 workstations.
+Installation of the **Remote Server Administration Tools (RSAT)** is required for this purpose.

-## Description:
+## 📄 Description

-This section features a comprehensive suite of PowerShell and Visual Basic scripts, expertly designed to streamline the management of `Active Directory (AD)` and `Windows Server environments`.
-These tools automate and simplify a broad spectrum of administrative tasks involving AD objects like users, groups, and organizational units (OUs), along with server management and software deployment processes. **All scripts in this repository are equipped with a graphical user interface (GUI), enhancing user interaction and making them more accessible and user-friendly for managing both server and workstation environments.** Each script is designed to generate `.LOG` files and `.CSV` output results, facilitating easy analysis and documentation of administrative actions and outcomes.
+This section features a comprehensive suite of PowerShell and Visual Basic scripts, expertly designed to streamline the management of **Active Directory (AD)** and **Windows Server environments**.
+These tools automate and simplify a broad spectrum of administrative tasks involving AD objects like users, groups, and organizational units (OUs), along with server management and software deployment processes.

+> **✨ All scripts in this repository are equipped with a graphical user interface (GUI), enhancing user interaction and making them more accessible and user-friendly for managing both server and workstation environments.** Each script is designed to generate `.LOG` files and `.CSV` output results, facilitating easy analysis and documentation of administrative actions and outcomes.

-### Script Descriptions (Alphabetically Ordered)
+### 📜 Script Descriptions (Alphabetically Ordered)

 1. **Add-ADComputer-n-GrantJoinPermissions.ps1**: Automates adding workstations to the domain and granting appropriate permissions.